lokedhs/gnu-apl-mode/README.md

 Installing gnu-apl-mode
 -----------------------

-To install, add the following to your init.el:
+To install, add the following to your `init.el`:

 ```lisp
 (add-to-list 'load-path "~/path-to/gnu-apl-mode")